EpoDogma/Ember/README.md

 # Ember
 Ember first attempt at making a compiler.
 Aptly named because I will be using C++ as my implementation language to create the beginning of my Ember compiler.
 Currently, my language syntax will follow the foundations of C++.
+This is being developed on Ubuntu 24.04.2 x86_64 architecture, so we will be using the elf64 format.

 ## Dependencies
 For the generic path I have layed out (which is very prone to being changed as I have no idea what I am doing at this moment), the current predicted dependencies are: